RTÉ Radio 1: History

 The Department of Posts and Telegraphs opened 2RN, the first Irish radio station, on 1 January 1926.
 Station 6CK, a Cork relay of 2RN, joined the Dublin station in 1927, and a high-power transmitter at Athlone in County Westmeath opened in 1932.
 From the latter date the three stations became known as Radio Athlone, later being renamed Radio Éireann ("Irish Radio"/"Radio of Ireland") in 1937.

 Like most small European broadcasters at that time Radio Éireann had only been assigned a single high-power frequency (meaning only one channel could be broadcast), and had limited programming hours due to financial constraints.
 Until after the Second World War Radio Éireann was only able to afford to broadcast in the evenings with the exception of a programme of records in the afternoon.
 It broadcast a mixed schedule of light entertainment and serious drama, Irish language programming, and talks.
 Radio Éireann also carried sponsored programmes, often produced by Leonard Plugge's International Broadcasting Company, which tended to be more popular than programming made directly by Radio Éireann itself.

 Operated as part of the civil service until 1960, the Broadcasting Authority Act 1960 transferred the station to a statutory corporation, also called Radio Éireann, in preparation for the launch of its sister television station.
 The name of the corporation was changed to Radio Telefís Éireann in 1966.
 As a consequence, the station was renamed RTÉ Radio.
 The station also began FM transmission in 1966.
-In 1971 the station began the phased move from the GPO on O'Connell Street in Dublin city centre, to a new purpose-built Radio Centre at Donnybrook.
+In 1971 the station began the phased move from the GPO on O'Connell Street in Dublin city centre, to a new purpose-built Radio Centre at Donnybrook, with the last broadcast from the GPO on 8 November 1976.
 When, in 1979, RTÉ established a new rock and pop station under the name of RTÉ Radio 2 (now RTÉ 2fm), the original RTÉ Radio station was renamed RTÉ Radio 1.

 In 1973, The Gay Byrne Hour began, becoming The Gay Byrne Show in 1979.
 This anchored the station's daily morning schedule until 1998.
 On 3 November 1984, current affairs programmes Morning Ireland and Today at Five began broadcasting.
 The former is now the flagship programme of RTÉ News and Current Affairs on radio while the latter has evolved into the current Drivetime programme via Five Seven Live.